ISA1716/McDonnell-Douglas-Alarms/README.md

 Will be updated if needed, if it doesn't work, please mention in the 'Issues' tab in the repository.

 Just mentioning, I switched the Sink Rate alarm with a Pull Up alarm because it only seems to go off when you're pitched down and near the ground.

+Known Issues:

+-When in use, the addon removes the sky from the flight sim (to be honest, that's why I haven't used this addon for the past 2 months)